 Creative non-fiction offers students the opportunity to explore several platforms for expression.
 In creative non-fiction, students draw on public and private events to create stories, satire, comedy, and offer informed commentary.

 CRW 234 Advanced Writing for Screen and Television (1-3 units)

 For those students who have taken CW232 and would like to continue their writing in an intensive workshop, this course assumes knowledge of screenplay basics such as screenplay format, act structure, and treatments.
 Students will make significant progress in completing a screenplay or television pilot during the semester.
 Prerequisite: CW232 or permission of the instructor.

 An introduction to the craft of writing for the stage, based on the elements of the traditional stage.
 Students will draw upon classical forms to create plays that are suitable for the modern theatre.

-HUM 248 CW Special Topics in Creative Writing (1-3 units)
+CRW 248 Special Topics in Creative Writing (1-3 units)

 May be repeated as topic varies.

-The internship is designed to teach students to apply what they have learned in their Creative Writing Program to a “real world” setting.
-On-site experience is required, and the number of hours will determine the number of units earned.
-Development of a professional portfolio, including a positive report submitted by the supervisor, and a report on the experience are required at the completion of the course.
-Internship is selected and mutually agreed upon by student and professor.
+The internship is designed to apply Creative Writing and Humanities education to a “real world” setting.
+On-site experience, including MSMC campus, and participation is required.
+The number of volunteer hours determines the number of units earned.
+Each unit consists of 15 volunteer hours.
+Development of a professional portfolio that reflects volunteer involvement, a positive report submitted by the on-site supervisor, and a report on the experience are required at the completion of the course.
+Internships are selected and mutually agreed upon by student and course instructor.

-Required for completion of the degree is submission of a publication-ready, book-length manuscript in one genre—poetry, short story, novel, memoir, non-fiction essays, screenplay, and teleplay—closely edited and refined with the assistance of the student’s Special Committee.
-For information on policies for submitting a thesis proposal and thesis approval, contact the Creative Writing Program Office.
+Required for completion of the degree is submission of a publication-ready, 100-page manuscript in one genre—fiction, creative non-fiction, poetry, screen play or teleplay - —closely reviewed, edited and refined with the assistance of the student’s Thesis Committee.